If you are applying from outside the UK/EU, click apply now.

 If you are applying for the full-time course from within the UK/EU, click apply now.

-Our Fine Art team have a wealth of professional practice and subject expertise which includes painter Lothar Goetz.
+Our Fine Art team, all working artists, have a wealth of professional practice and subject expertise to help you realise your art aspirations.
 Guided by these experts you will have the freedom to explore your creative interests across a broad range of Fine Art practice including painting, printmaking, digital photography, film, sound, drawing, sculpture and performance.

 Assessment methods vary between modules.
-They include studio presentations, course work, essays and exhibitions.
+They include studio presentations of artwork, a variety of written projects, and exhibitions.

 Part-time students study the same course as full-time students.
 If you study this course on a part-time basis you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
 All modules are taught during the daytime, and you will be studying alongside full-time students.